aws/neptune-gremlin-client/README.md

   1. Create a managed policy and role in the resource account (the account containing the Neptune database cluster or the AWS Lambda proxy) that allows trusted users to access the resource.
   2. Grant access to this role to the identity under which you're running the refresh agent.
-  3. Create an `STSAssumeRoleSessionCredentialsProvider` that can assume the role, and which can be passed to the refresh agent.
+  3. Create an `StsAssumeRoleCredentialsProvider` (support for the version 1.x `STSAssumeRoleSessionCredentialsProvider` has been deprecated) that can assume the role, and which can be passed to the refresh agent.

 If you want to access the Neptune Management API across accounts, the managed policy document that you create in the Neptune account in [Step 1](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html#tutorial_cross-account-with-roles-1) of the tutorial should look like this :